A short history of balayage

 Just like any hair that has been coloured, balayage hair needs a specific shampoo and conditioner for colour-treated hair in order to boost radiance and support long-lasting colour.
 However, you can get even more tailored haircare by opting for a collection formulated to – not only coloured hair – but your specific hair colour.

 For blondes, for example, there is the Blondifier collection.
 The Gloss shampoo brings out shine and luminosity, while the Cool shampoo prevents brassy undertones.
-The masque and conditioners are used to keep blonde-coloured hair supple and moisturised, while the in-salon Cool Blonde and Sun-kissed Blonde Perfectors are your best defence against unwanted discolouration.
+The masque and conditioners are used to keep blonde-coloured hair supple and moisturised, and your best at-home defence against unwanted discolouration.